Free Educational Resource

 What happens if I need to break my lease early?

-What documents do I need to apply for an apartment?
+What documents will I need to apply?